 Amoruso was a community college dropout who started her business by buying clothing from vintage stores and reselling it on eBay for a profit.
 From those humble beginnings, the brand grew massively.

 It attracted funding from venture capitalists, led to stores in Los Angeles and Santa Monica, and landed Amoruso on Forbes’ 2016 list of America’s richest self-made women.
-In addition to the growth of her business, Amoruso also published a best-selling memoir about her journey, which was adapted by Netflix into a series that debuts this year.
+In addition to the growth of her business, Amoruso also published a best-selling memoir about her journey, which was adapted by Netflix into a series.

 As Allison Enright stated in The New York Times, “They were able to grow their sales very quickly.
 But you can always grow really fast and not make any money.”